gyomGit/dbTextEditorGitHub/README.md

 # Db files Editor Eclipse Plug-in
 ============================

-This whole repository contains these 8 projects shown above that together build this Eclipse plug-in.
+This whole repository originally called *org.csstudio.xtext.dbtexteditor.parent* contains these 8 projects shown above that together build this Eclipse plug-in.
 This plug-in is designed to edit Epics db (database) record files in Eclipse IDE, among other environments.

 ====

+## These 8 projects are:

 ### org.csstudio.xtext.dbtexteditor.feature:
 This project contains the description of the feature for this Db files Editor